Business Research Process

 Data Analysis:

 Data analysis is that the application of reasoning to know the information that is gathered.
 In its simplest form, the analysis may involve determining consistent patterns and summarizing the relevant details revealed in the investigation.
+[Data Analysis for Business Decisions: A Laboratory Manual 2nd Edition. by Andres Fortino (Author)]

 The appropriate analytical technique for knowledge analysis is determined by management’s info necessities, the characteristics of the analysis style, and also the nature of the information gathered.
 Statistical analysis may range from prettying simple frequency distribution to more complex multivariate analyses approaches, such as multiple regression.